up-in-the-clouds/telar-khipu/TEMPLATE_SETUP.md

 ### Content
 - [ ] Project title and settings filled in
-- [ ] Chapters listed in Project Setup
+- [ ] Stories listed in Project Setup
 - [ ] At least one object defined
-- [ ] Object IDs referenced in chapters exist in Objects tab
+- [ ] Object IDs referenced in stories exist in Objects tab
 - [ ] All image paths are correct
 - [ ] Glossary terms are properly formatted